Chickpea Cauliflower Curry

 Instructions

-1. Heat oil in a medium sauce pan over medium heat, add onion, garlic and ginger.
+• Saute Aromatics: Heat oil in a medium sauce pan over medium heat, add onion, garlic and ginger with a pinch of salt.
 Sauté until soft, approximately 2-3 minutes.

-3. Add the chickpeas, carrots and red peppers stir until well coated.
+• Add Chickpeas and Vegetable: Add the chickpeas, carrots and. red peppers and stir until well coated.

-4. Pour in the can of coconut milk and half cup on water along with cauliflower florets.
+• Add Coconut Milk, Water and Cauliflower: Add the cauliflower, can of coconut milk and 1/2 cup of water.
+Season with salt.
 Bring to a simmer and allow to cook for 10-15 minutes until all the vegetables are tender.

 Notes